Juda77/SortingAlgorithmVisualizer/README.md

 </p>
 <b>Note:</b>
 <p>
-I programmed these algorithms when I was young and naive, and hadn't taken an actual data structures and algorithms class.
+I programmed these algorithms when I was young and naive, and hadn't yet taken an actual data structures and algorithms class.
 Eventually, I learned some ways that we could optimize these sorts, and am planning to apply those optimizations later.
 For example, heap sort can be done in-place.
 </p>